Our Staff & Leadership

 Faith earned her bachelor's degree in Elementary Education from the University of South Florida, after which she spent two years in the U.S. Peace Corps, serving as a Teacher Collaborator and Community Outreach Facilitator in Thailand.
 She landed in Seattle two years ago and most recently taught 1st and 2nd grade students in Queen Anne.
 She spends her time teaching kids, meditating, and traveling as often as she can.

 Bryan earned his bachelor's degree in English from the University of Washington, focusing his research on contemporary African literature and theory.
 Bryan has traveled extensively in East Africa and currently serves on the board of directors of the Anthill Foundation, a nonprofit devoted to health and education in rural Uganda.
 As an educator, Bryan has taught ocean science and literacy at the Lawrence Hall of Science in Berkeley, California, and has been a tutor, field trip leader, illustrator, and programming intern at BFI (and the former 826 Seattle).
-When Bryan is not at the BFI, he is a bookseller at Seattle's University Bookstore and enjoys exploring and writing about nature, from Seattle to the redwood coast of northern California, where he is from.
+When Bryan is not at BFI, he is a bookseller at Seattle's University Bookstore and enjoys exploring and writing about nature, from Seattle to the redwood coast of northern California, where he is from.

 Board of Directors

-Reader, writer, and educator
+Board Vice President; reader, writer, and educator

 Former Director and Executive Producer of Interactive Media at WGBH Boston; member and former chair of Plan USA’s Board of Directors